lorpac/buildings_network_app/README.md

 ## Retrieve the results

-- If **Save** is checked before running the analysis (that's the default behavior), you will find a copy of the produced pictures (buildings footprint, merged buildings, Buildings Network, colored network), together with a text file containing the values of the input coordinates (center of the square area), in a subdirectory of the  `results/` folder, named from the job name and the day and time at which the analysis was run.
+- If **Save results** is checked before running the analysis (that's the default behavior), you will find a copy of the produced pictures (buildings footprint, merged buildings, Buildings Network, colored network), together with a text file containing the values of the input coordinates (center of the square area), in a subdirectory of the  `results/` folder, named from the job name and the day and time at which the analysis was run.
 - You can also download the results by clicking on **Download** once the calculation has finished.

 ## Author